neutron-org/mainnet-assets/upgrades/v3.0.5/README.md

 ## Upgrade date

-The upgrade will take place approximately at `15:30 UTC` approximately at height ` 10280000`;
+The upgrade will take place approximately on May 23rd at `13:30 UTC` approximately at height `10520000`;

 ## Chain-id will remain the same